Robin-Qiu/Integration-Suite-with-Event-Mesh/docs/Exercise00 - Smoke Test Monitoring via WebUI.md

 ## Prerequisites
  - **SAP BTP Account:** You should have created the BTP account and set up the Integration Suite tenant.

 ---

-> **Note**: If you do not set up your own tenant, please use this [Integration Suite](https://csd.integrationsuite.cpi.cn40.apps.platform.sapcloud.cn/shell/home) for the Hands-on purpose.

----